 The dollar held large gains against the yen and euro, given a lift after the common currency slumped overnight following the ECB's decision. » Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets. » Read More

 BofAML's David Woo says his outlier prediction earned him an unusual tribute when he came to work Nov.
 9. » Read More

 The dollar hit its lowest in seven weeks on Tuesday, dipping below 100 yen for the first time since June.

 Stocks rose, with the three major indexes posting simultaneous record closes for the second time in less than a week.

-U.S. stock index futures pointed to a flat to higher open on Wednesday, ahead of more major earnings releases and some key housing data.
+U.S. stock index futures pointed to a higher open on the back of positive sentiment overnight in Asia and Europe.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

 Frederic Neumann, MD & co-head of Asian economics research at HSBC, talks about dollar-yuan trade and says the yuan may weaken if the Fed hikes rates.